 There are 3 major risk factors in developing prostate cancer.

 1. Age – Incidence of prostate cancer increases largely with age.
 Most men in their 80s and 90s, when autopsied post-death, will have prostate cancer, even if it went undiagnosed.
-If diagnosed prior to 65 years of age, the man has a higher chance of developing prostate cancer, than if it was detected after that age.
+If diagnosed prior to age 55 or after 75, the man has a higher chance of developing aggressive prostate cancer.

 2. Ethnicity – Higher incidence in African American men.

 3. Genetics – Inheriting BRCA mutations can increase the risk of prostate cancer in men.

 There are also other risk factors for developing prostate cancer.
 A diet high in fat, red or processed meats, or dairy products can increase the risk of any cancer due to obesity risk and inflammation from these foods.
 Prostatitis, pesticide exposure, cadmium and/or rubber manufacturing, exogenous and endogenous androgen and xenoestrogens (e.g. BPA) exposure, prior vasectomy and sedentary lifestyle are additional risk factors.
 Low nutrient levels of Vitamin D, E and Selenium can also increase the risk of prostate cancer.

 If there is a 1st degree relative with cancer, the risk of getting prostate cancer can DOUBLE.

 Screening for prostate cancer is recommended to start by age 50 with a digital rectal exam.
 If any abnormalities are suspected, then a Transurethral Ultrasound (TRUS) is performed to check the prostate for BPH.
 Additional tests for screening prostate cancer include: PSA, PSA velocity and Free/Total PSA ratio.
 Cancer can only be definitively diagnosed through a biopsy.